IgniteUI/help-topics/topics/02_Controls/Editors/07_igDatePicker/05_Migrating_to_the_new_igDatePicker.md

 hideDropDown|<a name='hideDropDown'></a>Hide the dropdown list.
-selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list. selectListIndexDown|<a name='selectListIndexDown'></a>Moves the selection index to the item that appears above the current one in the list. clearButton|Returns a reference to the clear button of the editor. dropDownButton|Returns a reference to the dropdown button of the editor. spinUpButton|Returns a reference to the spin up button of the editor. spinDownButton|Returns a reference to the spin down button of the editor. dropDownVisible|Returns the visibility state of the drop down listing the items.
+selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list. selectListIndexDown|<a name='selectListIndexDown'></a>Moves the selection index to the item that appears above the current one in the list. clearButton|<a name='clearButton'></a>Returns a reference to the clear button of the editor. dropDownButton|<a name='dropDownButton'></a>Returns a reference to the dropdown button of the editor. spinUpButton|<a name='spinUpButton'></a>Returns a reference to the spin up button of the editor. spinDownButton|<a name='spinDownButton'></a>Returns a reference to the spin down button of the editor. dropDownVisible|<a name='dropDownVisible'></a>Returns the visibility state of the drop down listing the items.

 [See all API methods](%%jQueryApiUrl%%/ui.igdatepicker#methods)